quirky14-dev/HiveSync/phases/Phase_H_AI_and_Preview_Pipeline.md

 > * Ensure stateless preview tokens, callback validation, tier enforcement, storage layout, GPU routing, and retry logic.
 > * **No code generation** – no Worker scripts, no backend code yet.
 >
-> Replit MUST NOT create or modify any `/worker/` files during Phase H.
+> Replit MUST NOT create or modify any `/workers/` or `/worker/` files during Phase H.

+Preview behavior is defined in `preview_system_spec.md` and is not duplicated here.

 ---